mynulahamed/open-geocoding/README.md

-# open-geocoding
+# Job Search on Maps
-an open source Geocoding API to get geographic coordinates (latitude and longitude) from addresses.
-Currently, this API supports only Japanese addresses.
+An open source ASP.NET MVC web application to seach jobs using Indeed API, OpenStreetMap and Leaflet.